matthieuSolente/email-darkmode/README.md

 ```
 to see the live codepen [hteumeuleu](https://codepen.io/hteumeuleu/pen/porJdjR)

-## Darkmode : Outlook 365 dark mode (All code from Nicole Merlin)
+## Darkmode : Fixing problems in dark mode (hacks from Nicole Merlin)

 ### MSO Gradient Solution to keep text colors in html
+- :heavy_check_mark: Office 365 Dark (Win)

 Add a class to the code you want to fix.
-In the code :
+For example, for a white text, in the code :

 `<p class="keep-white" style="color:#ffffff;">This text will remain WHITE</p>`

 In the style block: